Romans 3

 Romans 3 is the third chapter of the Epistle to the Romans in the New Testament of the Christian Bible.
 It was composed by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who added his own greeting in Romans 16:22.

 In this chapter, Paul asks a series of rhetorical questions in order to develop his theological message, and quotes extensively from the Hebrew Bible.
-Theologian Albert Barnes suggests that "the design of the first part of this chapter is to answer some of the objections which might be offered by a Jew to the statements in the previous chapter".
+Theologian Albert Barnes suggests that "the design of the first part of this chapter is to answer some of the objections which might be offered by a Jew to the statements in the last chapter."

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: